kundajelab/chipseq_pipeline/README.md

 ```
 1) bam          : mapping (fastq -> bam)
 2) filt_bam     : filtering and deduping bam (bam -> filt_bam)
-3) tag          : creating tagalign (bam -> tagalign)
+3) tag          : creating tagalign (filt_bam -> tagalign)
 4) xcor         : cross-correlation analysis (tagalign -> xcor plot.pdf/score.txt )
-5) peak         : peak calling (tagaligns -> peaks)
+5) peak         : peak calling (tagalign -> peak)
 6) idr          : IDR (peaks -> IDR score and peaks)
 ```
-If you define `-final_stage [STAGE]`, the pipeline stops right after the stage.

-This is useful if you are not interested in peak calling and want to map/align lots of genome data (fastq, bam or filt_bam) IN PARALLEL.
-Set `-final_stage [FINAL STAGE]`.
-Choose your final stage.
-You can find description for each stage in the previous chapter (Chapter Input data type and final stage).
+The pipeline stops right after `-final_stage [STAGE]`.
+It is useful if you are not interested in peak calling and want to map/align lots of genome data (fastq, bam or filt_bam) IN PARALLEL.

-Example1: You have 5 unfiltered raw bam and want to filter them (removing dupes).
+Example1: (You have 10 fastqs to be mapped and want to filter them and remove dups and create tagaligns)
 ```
 $ bds chipseq.bds \
 -final_stage tag \